ElasticLINQ/ElasticLINQ/NOTES.md

 3. Error reporting for bad or incorrect return data

 ### Not yet supported
-1. Async<T>
-2. Caching
+1. Caching
-3. Hooks for profiling
+2. Hooks for profiling
-4. Any other desired Elasticsearch operations
+3. Any other desired Elasticsearch operations

 ### Not supported; not recommended